samply/blaze/README.md

 ## Usage

-You need Docker to run the LIFE FHIR Store.
-The most convenient way is to check out this repository and use the `docker-compose.yml` to bring the LIFE FHIR Store up.
+You need Docker to run Blaze.
+The most convenient way is to check out this repository and use the `docker-compose.yml` to bring Blaze up.
 The default minimum memory requirements are 4 GB.
-You have to change the memory settings for the LIFE FHIR Store and Datomic if you have less memory available.
+You have to change the memory settings for Blaze and Datomic if you have less memory available.
 You also need to have port 8080 free on your host.

-To start the LIFE FHIR Store, type:
+To start Blaze, type:

 ```bash
 docker-compose up